Childhood Sexual Abuse & The Dentist

 Fear of the dentist is quite common among the general population, so it’s not surprising that quite often the connection between a socially normal fear and a history of childhood sexual abuse can go unrecognized or misunderstood by everyone involved.

 Quite often, the dentist chair is where memories and deep seated feelings emerge, leaving a survivor in a state of fear and confusion.
-However, by taking a few precautions, you can feel empowered and develop a much stronger feeling around the whole experience.

 A Word of Comfort

 If you’re feeling triggered reading this, practice relaxation techniques such as deep, controlled breathing and guided imagery to help reframe your mind and provide internal calm that you can re-access when you are at the dentist.
-If need be, contact a mental health professional to help you through.

 There Are Ways to Make This Experience More Bearable